kirbmart/landing/README.md

-# CURATO - Modern B2B Wholesale Marketplace
+# CURATO - Landing Page - Modern B2B Wholesale Marketplace

 CURATO is a modern B2B wholesale marketplace that connects independent retailers with brands/makers.
 The application features a sleek, Arc browser-inspired design with gradient text, clean backgrounds, and modern UI elements.